risa2000/hmdq/README.md

 This could be useful when sharing the output data in the public, without disclosing the unique identifiers.

 The anonymized values are computed by using the secure hash function [Blake2](https://blake2.net) set with 96-bit wide output.
-The hash is computed over three properties: #1005 (`Prop_ManufacturerName_String`), concatenated with #1001 (`Prop_ModelNumber_String`), and finally with the incriminated value to anonymize.
-The manufacturer and model numbers are used to pre-seed the hash with distinct values, so the same serial numbers from different manufacturers will not anonymize into the same values.
+The hash is computed over three properties: manufacturer name (#1005 `Prop_ManufacturerName_String` in OpenVR), concatenated with model name (#1001 `Prop_ModelNumber_String` in OpenVR), and finally with the incriminated value to anonymize.
+The manufacturer and model names are used to pre-seed the hash with distinct values, so the same serial numbers from different manufacturers will not anonymize into the same values.

+#### `--openvr`
+Will only show data collected from OpenVR runtime (if one is present and a headset is connected).

+#### `--oculus`
+Will only show date collected from Oculus runtime (if one is present and a headset is connected).
+Both options are meant to only control the program output, but the data are logged and saved into the data file (if requested by `--out_json` option) for both.

+#### `--ovr_max_fov`
+Show also data for Oculus _Maximum FOV_ defined by the runtime.

 ### Configuration
 The configuration file `<tool_name>.conf.json` is always created with the default values, and can be changed later by the user.
 The tool will not "touch" the configuration file as long as it exists and only create a new one if none is present.